gufeijun/gscript/doc/syntax.md

 }
 ```

-*note: use "goto" to jump outside of try block is now allowed too*.
+*note: use "goto" to jump outside of try block is not allowed too*.

 ```python
 # illegal